mslacken/mslacken.github.io/_posts/2024-03-05-install-wartewulf4.md

 wwctl node add node01 -I 172.16.16.101 -H cc:aa:ff:ff:ee
 ```

-For adding several nodes at once you may also use a node range which results
+For adding several nodes at once you may also use a node range,
 e.g.
 ```
 wwctl node add node[01-10] -I 172.16.16.101
 ```
-this will add the nodes with ip addresses starting at the specified address
+This will add the nodes with ip addresses starting at the specified address
 and incremented by Warewulf.

 ## Importing a container